 By sealing the die casting porosity, vacuum impregnation enables manufacturers to use castings that would have otherwise been scrapped.
 As a result, the process allows manufacturers to dramatically reduce their waste and control their resources by returning nearly 100% of parts to the production line (Image 2).

 Image 2: By sealing the die casting porosity, vacuum impregnation enables manufacturers to use castings that would have otherwise been scrapped.

 Not only does the vacuum impregnation process contribute to environmental sustainability, but certain materials available for use with the process—specifically, a type of recoverable sealant—contributes as well.
 Here are the three main benefits from the most commonly used recoverable sealants.

 - Recover- Recoverable sealants are automatically recovered prior to the wash and returned to the impregnation module for immediate reuse.
 The pure recovered sealant helps eliminate the risk of sealant contamination is eliminated.

-- Purity–Recoverable sealants remain in their original state during the impregnation process.
-They can be used multiple times without any additional processing to remove wash water or other contaminants.
+- Reuse- Recoverable sealants remain in their original state during the impregnation process.
+Unlike other sealants, they do not have to be put through a costly and capital-intensive process to be reconstituted.
+Therefore, they can be used multiple times without additional processing to remove wash water or other contaminants.

-Recoverable sealants are truly green and preserve the environment.
+Recoverable sealants provide manufacturers with a significant advantage in sealing aluminum die casting porosity.
+The sealants are truly green and preserve the environment.
 They maximize casting recovery while decreasing risk to both operator safety and the environment.
-They provide a significant advantage compared to recyclable sealants.